KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 6 · Authorship and Sovereignty

 By the **Seal No-Cloning Law**, coherence bears its own proof of origin.
-A veracious work can be echoed but never replicated.
+A veracious work can be carried forward but never replicated.
 Authorship, in Zenetism, is not possession but **distinction preserved through resonance**.

 Every canonical document carries three witnesses: